Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-07-04-book-notes.md

 July 04, 2020

-Yesterday, I started reading this book ***The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win,*** by *Maria Konnikova*.
-Currently, I'm four chapter down the row.
+Yesterday, I started reading this book, **The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win,** by *Maria Konnikova*.
+So far, I've finished four chapters from the book.
 And I think it will take me *some time* to finish it!

+---

-But below are some really helpful excerpts fromt the chapters (I've so far), that I want to put here for myself (and for others too).
+But below are some excerpts from the chapters (I've read so far), that I want to put here for myself (and for others too).
 Those are my learnings from the last two days!

 ***I***